asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

    * `msm_tmat.dat` is the **transition probability matrix**.
    * The eigenvalues and eigenvectors of the transition probability matrix, `msm_tmat.dat`, are saved at `msm_eigenvalues.dat` and `msm_left_eigenvectors.dat` files.
    * `msm_timescales_uncertainty.dat` contains mathematical uncertainties for the MSM eigenvalues.
-Note that the errors from sampling and dimentionality reductions are much more dominent than these mathematical uncertainties.
+Note that the errors from sampling and dimentionality reductions are much more dominant than these mathematical uncertainties.
    * If ergodic trimming is used, the `msm_mapping.dat` shows which microstates are trimmed (i.e., not used in calculating transition probability matrix).
 In ergodic system it would be possible to visit any microstate from any other microstate.